earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/03-intro-raster/raster-processing-python/2018-02-05-raster02-classify-raster.md

 * **Data import / cleanup:** load and "clean" the data.
 This includes cropping, removing with `nodata` values
 * **Data Exploration:** understand the range and distribution of values in your data.
 This may involve plotting histograms and scatter plots to determine what classes are appropriate for our data
 * **Reclassify the Data:** Once you understand the distribution of your data, you are ready to reclassify.
 There are statistical and non-statistical approaches to reclassification.
-Here you will learn how to manuall reclassify a raster using bins that you define in your data exploration step.
+Here you will learn how to manually reclassify a raster using bins that you define in your data exploration step.

 Please note - working with data is not a linear process.
 Above you see a potential workflow.
 You will develop your own workflow and approach.